Nine Times Musical Theatre Nodded Toward Polyamory

 “I close my eyes and I still see his face…”

 This is the only one that’s a thorn in my side.
-In Wilkie Collins’s novel, The Woman in White, there is no love triangle.
-Walter Hartright and Marian Halcombe have a completely platonic relationship throughout, Walter loves Marian’s sister, Laura Fairlie, and Marian misses nothing by having no intimate entanglements of any kind.
-But Andrew Lloyd Webber (music), David Zippel (lyrics), and Charlotte Jones (book) could not leave well enough alone, and in the musical Marian falls for Walter at the same time that Laura does, and it is even suggested that jealousy might be motivating some of her behavior.
-Not only that, by the end, Walter has fallen for Marian as well, but she tells him that he must end up with Laura, and the last words of the musical are those quoted above, sung in absolute agony.
-This is what is known as an unforced error, but, it could happen.
-Would Laura go for sharing Walter with her sister?
+In Wilkie Collins’s novel The Woman in White, there is no love triangle.
+Walter Hartright and Marian Halcombe have a completely platonic relationship throughout.
+Walter loves Marian’s sister, Laura Fairlie, and Marian misses nothing by having no intimate entanglements of any kind.
+However, Andrew Lloyd Webber (music), David Zippel (lyrics), and Charlotte Jones (book) could not leave well enough alone.
+In the musical, Marian falls for Walter at the same time that Laura does, and it is even suggested that jealousy might be motivating some of her behavior.
+Not only that, but by the end, Walter has fallen for Marian as well, and she tells him that he must end up with Laura.
+The last words of the musical are those quoted above, sung in absolute agony.
+This is what is known as an unforced error, but it could happen.
+Would Laura go to share Walter with her sister?
 Maybe, maybe not.
 They’re quite close.
 But is it a question anyone should have about this story?
 No.

 “I’m here.”
 “That’s all I need… to know…”